Lucsantosg/CloudLogAnalysis/containers/containers_kubernetes.md

 {:pre: .pre}

-# Logging for a container that runs in a Kubernetes cluster
+# Logging for resources in a Kubernetes cluster
 {: #containers_kubernetes}

 You can view, filter, and analyze logs for Docker containers that run in Kubernetes clusters in the {{site.data.keyword.Bluemix_notm}}.
-Logging for these containers is automatically enabled when you deploy the container.
 {:shortdesc}

+**Note:** Logs are collected and available for analysis through the {{site.data.keyword.loganalysisshort}} service for containers running in standard clusters.
+For more information about the features supported by a standard cluster, see [Planning clusters and apps](/docs/containers/cs_planning.html#cs_planning_cluster_type).

+By default, information that a container process prints to stdout (standard output) and stderr (standard error) is collected automatically by the {site.data.keyword.containershort}} and forwarded to the {{site.data.keyword.loganalysisshort}} service.

+* Sending information to stdout and stderr is the standard Docker convention for exposing the information of a container.
-Container logs are monitored and forwarded from outside of the container by using crawlers.
-The data is sent by the crawlers to a multi-tenant Elasticsearch in {{site.data.keyword.Bluemix_notm}}.
+* Container logs are monitored and forwarded from outside of the container by using crawlers.
+* The data is sent by the crawlers to a multi-tenant Elasticsearch in the {{site.data.keyword.Bluemix_notm}}.

+In addition, you can configure your cluster to forward other application logs, worker node logs, the Kubernetes system component logs, and the Ingress controller logs to the {{site.data.keyword.loganalysisshort}} service.

-The following figure shows a high level view of logging for the {{site.data.keyword.containershort}}:
+The following figure shows a high level view of logging in the {{site.data.keyword.Bluemix_notm}} for the {{site.data.keyword.containershort}}:

 ![High level component overview for containers deployed in a Kubernetes cluster](images/containers_kube.gif "High level component overview for containers deployed in a Kubernetes cluster")